skrey/yellow-extensions/plugins/wiki/README.md

 How to use a wiki?
 ------------------
 The wiki is available on your website as `http://website/wiki/`.
 To make the wiki your home page, rename the wiki folder to '1-wiki' and delete '1-home'.
 To create a new wiki page, add a new file to the wiki folder.
-Set `Title` and more settings at the top of a page.
+Set `Title` and other [settings](https://github.com/datenstrom/yellow/wiki/Yellow-API#meta-data) at the top of a page.
 Use `Tag` to group similar pages together.

 The wiki supports the following shortcuts: